jfvilasPersonal/oberkorn/docs/reference.md

       type: "unrestricted"
 ```

 Let's explain the content.
 As any usual kubernetes resource, you must specify the 'apiVersion' and the 'kind' of the object you are defining.
-In this case, we are creating a JWT Authorizator, so the kind is 'ObkAuthorizator'.
+In this case, we are creating an Oberkorn Authorizator, so the kind is 'ObkAuthorizator'.

 The 'metadata' section works as usual, you must define the name of the authorizator you are creating and the 'namespace' it belongs to.